Cassini's Saturn Mission Goes Out In A Blaze Of Glory

 1 of 10

-Just how obsessed?
-It's 13-year mission to explore the strange world of Saturn went on nearly a decade longer than planned.
-It completed 293 orbits of the planet, snapped 400,000 photos, collected 600 gigabytes of data, discovered at least seven new moons, descending into the famed rings and sent its Huygens lander to a successful 2005 touchdown on the surface of yet another moon, Titan.

 First, Cassini had to get to Saturn.
-The year it blasted off, 1997, the "Information Superhighway" was just getting up to speed.
-By the time it arrived, in 2004, people were fretting over what to reveal on their Facebook profiles.
+The year it blasted off, 1997, the "information superhighway" was just getting up to speed.
+By the time it arrived, in 2004, a Harvard student named Mark Zuckerberg had just launched something called Facebook.

 On its way to the sixth planet, Cassini set about a circuitous course, swinging by Venus twice to get a gravity assist that shot it back past Earth and onward to Jupiter before a final marathon leg to Saturn.